 The symptoms of liver cancer in dogs often go undetected until a large tumor has developed.
-The cancer is mostly asymptomatic because you can barely tell that the dog is exhibiting any unusual behavior.
+Liver cancer is mostly asymptomatic because you can barely tell that the dog is exhibiting any unusual behavior.
 However, just because it's not apparent to the naked eye doesn't mean the dog isn't experiencing symptoms of canine liver cancer.
 This is one of many reasons that dogs should have routine wellness exams.
 During them, your vet can check for liver abnormalities that may indicate mast cell tumors or malignant tumors.

 As cancer moves from the early stages into the intermediate, and sometimes late stages, you'll be able to pick up on the signs of liver disease in your dog, which includes: